 At Baumgartner Law Firm, we have a team of professionals with years of experience handling many accidents, including complex chain reaction crashes.
 If we accept your case, we will work to get you the compensation you deserve.

-Contact Baumgartner Law Firm today for a free initial case consultation to review the details of your accident.
+Contact the Houston personal injury lawyers at Baumgartner Law Firm today for a free initial case consultation to review the details of your accident.
 (281) 587-1111!